ianstormtaylor/slate/docs/walkthroughs/installing-slate.md

 }
 ```

-You'll notice that the `onChange` handler passed into the `Editor` component just updates the app's state with the newest changed state.
-That way, when it re-renders the editor, the new state is reflected with your changes.
+You'll notice that the `onChange` handler passed into the `Editor` component just updates the app's state with the newest changed value.
+That way, when it re-renders the editor, the new value is reflected with your changes.

 And that's it!